ChickenChiang/tp/docs/UserGuide.md

 For beginners who are new to TeamBuilder, we recommend checking out the [narrative guide](#narrative-guide).

-For a brief overview of all commands, see the [full table of commands](#1full-table-of-commands) (recommended for more experienced users).
+For a brief overview of all commands, see the [full table of commands](#1full-table-of-commands).

 ## Command: `add`
 Adds a person into TeamBuilder.
 The newly added person will appear in the _contact list_ panel on the left.